Please ensure JavaScript is enabled for purposes of website accessibility What Causes Gout? | KRYSTEXXA® (pegloticase) Frequently Asked Questions

 Gout causes

-they process.
+Uric acid is produced when your body breaks down purines—natural substances found in your body and in some foods.
+Normally, uric acid dissolves in your blood and is removed through your kidneys.
+Even healthy kidneys only get rid of about 10% of the uric acid they process.
 Kidney disease can make it even more difficult to get rid of uric acid.
-However, if you produce too much uric acid, or remove too little, the uric acid can form into tiny needle-like crystals that settle in your joints and surrounding tissues.
-KRYSTEXXA works differently to lower your uric acid level and help resolve tophi that form when uric acid crystals build up.
+However, if you produce too much uric acid or your kidneys don't remove enough, then the uric acid can form into tiny needle-like crystals that settle in your joints and surrounding tissues.
+KRYSTEXXA helps lower your uric acid level and resolve tophi that form when uric acid crystals build up.

 Many people who have kidney disease can develop gout because diseased kidneys have a harder time removing uric acid from the blood.
 When too much uric acid builds up, uric acid crystals start to form, settle in joints, and cause painful gout attacks.
 Finding a medication that can lower your uric acid level is important.

-Understanding gout and chronic kidney disease (CKD)
+Understanding chronic kidney disease (CKD) and gout

-About 1 in 4 people with moderate-to-severe kidney disease also has gout.
+About 1 in 4 people with moderate to severe kidney disease also has gout.
 When you have chronic kidney disease, your kidneys don’t work as well as they should to remove uric acid from the body.
 Too much uric acid in your blood can cause gout.

-If you are taking oral medicines for gout, and still having flares or pain and swelling in your hands, feet, or other joints, that may be a sign that your gout is uncontrolled.
+If you are taking oral medicines for gout, and still having flares or pain and swelling in your hands, feet, or If you are taking gout pills and still having flares or pain and swelling in your hands, feet, or joints, that may be a sign that your gout is uncontrolled.
 Ask your nephrologist if a blood test to measure your uric acid levels is an option for you.
-If oral gout medicines are not doing enough to control your gout, ask your nephrologist about KRYSTEXXA.
+If gout pills are not doing enough to control your gout, ask your nephrologist about KRYSTEXXA.

 Gout signs and symptoms